Howards Grove High School: Academic courses

-Howards Grove has a variety of courses, in several departments.
-Students may take classes in math, social science, agriscience, communicative arts, computer science, science, music, foreign language, tech, art, and business.
+Howards Grove has an arrangement of courses, including various math, social science, agriscience, communicative arts, computer science, science, music, foreign language, tech, art, and business courses.
 AP classes offered include AP Biology and AP Chemistry.
 AP English Language and Composition was started in the curriculum in 2009–2010, but did not have a class in the 2010–2011 school year due to a lack of interest.
-Students may also take such classes as Aviation, Medical Terminology, Phych, AP Psych, AP US History, and AP Calc online or at other schools in the area.
-Higher Level and College courses, along with other languages are also available to Seniors willing to drive to area Technical Colleges or Centers.
-Students may also participate in Apprenticeships, or have a work-study, where they spend time out of school working and receive credit.
+Students may also take such classes as aviation, medical terminology, AP Psychology, AP US History, and AP Calculus online or at other schools in the area.
+Higher level and college courses, along with other languages are also available to seniors willing to drive to area Technical Colleges or Centers.
+Students may also participate in apprenticeships, or have a work-study, where they spend time out of school working and receive credit.

 Pause for a Cause

 Starting in the Spring of 2012, Howards Grove High School has hosted "Pause for a Cause."
-This is a community fundraising event run and organized by students to raise money for a cause.
-Previous causes have been donations to the Children's Hospital in Milwaukee and the Make-A-Wish foundation.
-Events at "Pause for a Cause" have included a Brat Fry, Dodge-Ball tournament, T-shirt sales, Silent Auction, Children's Games and Activities, and even a Poker Tournament.
+This is a community fundraising event run and organized by students to raise money for a chosen, specific cause.
+Previous causes have been donations to the Children's Hospital in Milwaukee and the Make-A-Wish Foundation.
+Events at "Pause for a Cause" have included a Brat Fry, Dodgeball tournament, t-shirt sales, silent auction, children's games and activities, and even a poker tournament.

-Music
+Music Department

-The Howards Grove Music Department is very high-class.
-They have two to three choirs each year, as well as two bands.
-Choirs include the Mixed Choir, (Co-Ed Freshmen and Sophomores) Treble Choir, (Freshman & Sophomore Girls when there are enough) and Concert Choir (Juniors and Seniors).
-The Bands include the Concert Band, (Freshmen and Sophomores) and the Symphonic Band (Juniors and Seniors).
-The Music department has two concerts a year, one in the Winter and one in the Spring.
-There is also a Jazz Cabaret in the early part of the new year featuring the Jazz band and Show Choir.
-These are not-for-credit extra curriculars.
-Show choir requires an audition, whereas Jazz band does not.
-Band also plays Pepband for Varsity football, Varsity Basketball, and sometimes Varsity Volleyball.
-The Marching band Performs at halftime of the Varsity football games, featuring the poms Squad and Color-Guard, as well as marching in the Silver Dollar and Memorial Day parades.
-Both Band and Choir students have to opportunity to perform in Solo and Ensemble every year.
-While there are large ensembles that are required for band students, many in both band and choir opt to do solos, duets, trios, quartets, and various other pieces.
-Some students, if in both band and choir, may even perform as many as ten pieces in a single year.
+The Howards Grove Music Department have two to three choirs each year, as well as two bands.
+Choirs include the mixed choir, (co-ed freshmen and sophomores) Treble Choir, (given enough freshman & sophomore girls) and Concert Choir (juniors and seniors).
+The Bands include the Concert Band, (freshmen and sophomores) and the Symphonic Band (juniors and seniors).
+The Music department has two concerts a year, one in the winter and one in the spring.
+There is also a jazz cabaret in the early part of the new year featuring the jazz band and show choir.
+Band also plays pep band for varsity football, basketball, and sometimes volleyball.